 - And refried beans.

-At this time, I added a Calcium Chew to my daily supplement list I use Bariatric Advantage Caramel Calcium Chews daily.
+At this time, I was to add to my daily supplement list a Calcium chew.
+I use Bariatric Advantage Caramel Calcium Chews daily.
 Women will eventually need to add another calcium supplement to their day.
-I added a second one during the regular foods phase which I still use it to this day.
+I added a second one during the regular foods phase.
+I still use it to this day.